mcneel/help-docs/_en/flamingo/5/help/material-image-properties.md

 ### Image preview
 {: #image-preview}
 Displays a preview of the selected image file.
-Hold the mouse over the image to a see a pop-up of the image file name.
+Hold the mouse over the image to see a pop-up of the image file name.
 Click on the image to select a different image.

 #### Image resolution
 {: #image-resolution}